 The general rule for financial advisors' fees is around 1%.
-Management fees, whether paid as a mutual fund spending ratio or as fees paid to a financial advisor, usually range from 0.01% to more than 2%.
+Management fees, whether paid as a mutual fund spending ratio or as fees paid to a gold IRA firms, usually range from 0.01% to more than 2%.
 In general, the range in the amount of the fee is due to the management strategy.
 For example, more aggressive investment portfolios tend to have higher management fees because they require more work due to higher stock turnover.
 It is important to review gold IRA rollover fees carefully when considering this type of investment, as fees can vary greatly depending on the provider.